gbv/jskos-data/.docker/README.md

 ## To-Dos
 - [ ] Test all vocabularies
-- [ ] Add script that updates repo and rebuilds vocabularies where files were changed
+- [x] Add script that updates repo and rebuilds vocabularies where files were changed
+  - [ ] Deal with modified files in the repo
 - [ ] Error with `nkostypes`
 - [ ] Error with `ssg`
 - [ ] `rvk`: